 From The Folks Who Brought You Boring Meetings: CEOs Want To Ditch Sterile Zoom Calls

-Lately, all those Zoom meetings have been hitting a nerve with CEOs.
+Lately, Zoom meetings have been hitting a nerve with CEOs.

 JPMorgan Chase CEO Jamie Dimon says there's no vital "creative combustion" happening in virtual settings.